How To Wash Your Hair Without Getting Your Face Wet

 Okay, this isn’t technically a method of washing your hair, but in some cases, it works just as well!

-Most dry shampoos contain alcohol and starch, both of which tend to soak up any grease and leave your scalp feeling cleaner.
+Most dry shampoos contain alcohol and starch, both of which help soak up grease and leave your scalp feeling cleaner.
 Because of the alcohol in it, experts don’t recommend using dry shampoo very often.

-Most dry shampoos are also scented, so your hair will smell clean and fresh, just as if you had recently washed it.
+Most dry shampoos are scented, so your hair will smell clean and fresh, just as if you had washed it recently.

 With this method, you don’t have to worry about getting your face wet at all, so it’s a foolproof way to keep your face dry while giving your hair a squeaky clean look.